ShivaNagachander/Malai-open/README.md

 # Malai-open
 # MaLai Club

 Welcome to the MaLai Club Website!
-This website serves as the online platform for our college community, providing information about events, achievements, and how to get in touch with us.
+This website serves as the online platform for our college community, providing information about events, achievements, and how to get in touch with us..

 ## About Us
 MaLai Club is a vibrant and dynamic community that encourages learning, collaboration, and personal growth.
 Our website reflects our commitment to excellence in education and extracurricular activities.